New Jersey Chapter Leadership

-Most recently he served as President, OPEX International where he was responsible for all operations outside the US and Canada, where he lead the entrance into Brazil and Mexico while greatly expanding sales in Asia/Pacific.
-Previously he was Executive Vice President of LAPP Holding NA, for the German privately-owned Lapp Group, with responsibility for operations in Canada, Mexico, Latin America, and the US.
-He was previously responsible for Global Sales and Marketing for Messer Industries within Hoechst group of companies.
+Miller is also a founder and director of The Intergrow Group LLC, which is an international business strategy consulting group assisting companies to create, increase, or relaunch their global footprint.
+Most recently he served as president at OPEX International where he was responsible for all operations outside the United States and Canada and led the entrance into Brazil and Mexico while greatly expanding sales in Asia/Pacific.
+Previously, he was executive vice president of LAPP Holding NA, for the German privately owned Lapp Group, with responsibility for operations in Canada, Mexico, Latin America, and the United States.
+He was previously responsible for Global Sales and Marketing for Messer Industries within the Hoechst group of companies.

-Previously, at SmithKline Beecham Pharmaceuticals, Ms. Oelrich had worldwide responsibility as the Vice President of Internal Audit.
+As vice president of Global IT Risk Management at GlaxoSmithKline Pharmaceuticals and member of the CIO management team, Oelrich was influential in guiding the organization's technology strategy.
+Previously, at SmithKline Beecham Pharmaceuticals, she had worldwide responsibility as the vice president of Internal Audit.
 She was also instrumental in initiating the first corporate ethics and compliance function at SmithKline Beecham.
-Earlier, she rose through the ranks of Ernst & Young to Partner & Practice Leader, where she headed the leading-edge Information Systems Audit and IT Security Practice in Chicago as well as serviced audit clients across industries with emphasis on large financial institutions and insurance companies.
-Ms.Oelrich has been cleared from any independence concerns with E&Y clients.
+Earlier, she rose through the ranks of Ernst & Young to Partner and Practice Leader.
+She headed the leading-edge Information Systems Audit and IT Security Practice in Chicago and serviced audit clients across industries.
+She has been cleared from any independence concerns with E&Y clients.

-Ms. Oelrich, a CPA, holds a BBA in Accounting and Information Systems, and MA and PhD in Human and Organizational Systems.
+Oelrich, a CPA, holds a BBA in Accounting and Information Systems and an MA and PhD in Human and Organizational Systems.
 Her PhD focused on moral and ethical behavior in the use of social technologies.
-She currently serves as Audit Committee Chair for the FHLBâ€“Office of Finance Board of Directors and previously served as Audit Committee Chair for Pepco Holdings, a Fortune 500 utility company before their sale to Exelon.
-She is a faculty member for Drexel University Directorâ€™s Academy.
-Ms. Oelrich also has been active on various industry and not-for-profit boards as Board chair, Treasurer, and committee chair.
+She currently serves as Audit Committee chair for the FHLB Office of Finance Board of Directors and previously served as Audit Committee chair for Pepco Holdings, a Fortune 500 utility company, before its sale to Exelon.
+She is a faculty member for Drexel University's Director Academy.
+Oelrich also has been active on various industry and not-for-profit boards as board chair, treasurer, and committee chair.